is a bi-measurable

 is:

-In this case, the -dimensional random vector to be quantized is a Gaussian vector with diagonal variance-covariance matrix
+-dimensional random vector to be quantized is a Gaussian vector with diagonal variance-covariance matrix

 with